Xceptance/xlt-documentation/content/en/load-testing/Quick Start/40-run-a-test.md

 store-url = https://localhost:8443/posters/
 ```

-Then you can configure the basic properties of the test suite and the load profile (in `<posters-simple-loadtest-suite>\config\my-test.properties`).
+Then you can configure the basic properties of the test suite and the load profile (in `<posters-simple-loadtest-suite>/config/my-test.properties`).
 Our demo test suite comes with basic test.properties which you can use as a starting point for whatever you are planning.

 ```bash
 com.xceptance.xlt.loadtests = TVisit